Key Research Areas

 LED Lighting for Supermarket Freezer Display Cases

-In 2002, the LRC began investigating the possibility of using LEDs in supermarket refrigerator and freezer display cases, where fluorescent lamps are a common but not ideal technology for cold environments.
+The LRC was one of the first to investigate the possibility of using LEDs in supermarket refrigerator and freezer display cases, where fluorescent lamps are a common but not ideal technology for cold environments.

 Professional LED Lighting Education

-In 2001, the LRC began offering the first unbiased, research-based workshop for lighting designers, architects, and engineers on how to build successful LED lighting products and applications.
+Since 2001, the LRC has offered an unbiased, research-based workshop for lighting designers, architects, and engineers on how to build successful LED lighting products and applications.

 Bringing Advanced, Energy-Efficient LED Lighting to Aviation

-Since 2005, the LRC has conducted lighting research as part of the Federal Aviation Administration’s Center of Excellence for Airport Technology.
+Aviation lighting has evolved as a result of LRC research conducted on behalf of the Federal Aviation Administration.
 Research in the areas of solid-state lighting and vision science are providing new lighting solutions that benefit the aviation industry.

 Improving LED Light Output and Efficacy Through SPE™